-1. The sharing of information shall be governed by the Ohio Revised Code, the Ohio Administrative Code, Ohio's Public Records Law, Federal Education Rights and Privacy Act (FERPA), and relevant Groveport Police Department and Groveport-Madison District's policies.
+1. The sharing of information shall be governed by the Ohio Revised Code, the Ohio Administrative Code, Ohio's Public Records Law, Federal Education Rights and Privacy Act (FERPA), and relevant Groveport Police Department and District policies.

-2. The sharing of arrest related information by the SRO with school administration upon request or at the direction of the SRO will involve the dissemination of arrest reports and calls for service filed with the Groveport Police Department or from other Police agencies coming into contact with students from Groveport-Madison School District.
+2. The sharing of arrest related information by the SRO with school administration upon request or at the direction of the SRO will involve the dissemination of arrest reports and calls for service filed with the Groveport Police Department or from other Police agencies coming into contact with students from District.

-3. Juvenile fingerprints and photos as part of the arrest record will not be shared by the S.R.O.
+3. Juvenile fingerprints and photos as part of the arrest record will not be shared by the SRO.